nicoaspra/lemniscateinstitute002/_services/lab_keyed-mandrel-assembly/lab-mandrel-4.1-turning-to-dimension-with-center-to-center.md

 ---
-title: "Turning to Dimension with Center to Center"
+title: "Activity 4: Turning to Dimension with Center to Center"
 weight: 2
 layout: content
 prevcontenturl: ../lab-mandrel-3.1-facing-and-center-drilling